Free shipping to Canada and the US for orders over $40

 COWBOY COFFEE

-An American Southwest tradition, cowboy coffee was the preferred method of brewing for lonesome travelers back in the early 1800s.
+An American Southwest tradition, cowboy coffee was the preferred method of brewing for lonesome travellers back in the early 1800s.
 This technique requires no special equipment - just what a cook in the desert would already have on hand.
 A large pot or kettle, an open fire and finely ground coffee is all you truly need.

 Some cowboys also liked to add a pinch of salt to their brew for extra hydration, and others would even throw in some eggshells and mix them into the grounds (the albumin residue in the shells would help the coffee grounds coagulate and settle at the bottom of the pot, and their high alkalinity helped to reduce bitterness as well).